 The daily VG’s Awards: The Brage Prize for the best children’s book in 2009 and the Critics’ Prize 2009.
 Nominated to the Ministry of Culture’s Prize and the Bookseller’s Prize.
 The author’s début novel in 2005, Waffle Hearts (Vaffelhjarte) was a success.

 Maria Parr (b.
-1981) has master’s degree in Nordic languages and literature, and she is currently a part time teacher in secondary school.
+1981) has master’s degree in Nordic languages and literature.